stefenphelps/stefenphelps.com/src/pages/blog/hubspot-to-wordpress-website-migration.md

 ---
-title: 'HubSpot to WordPress Website Migration'
+title: "HubSpot to WordPress Website Migration"
 description: "HubSpot is a powerful all-in-one marketing platform.
 However, if your company isn't taking advantage of all of the marketing tools it's platform offers and just want to cover your basics, you can save a whole lot of money by migrating to WordPress.
 Migrating a HubSpot COS hosted website to a self-hosted WordPress site consists of 4 basic steps."
-publishDate: '2017-06-05'
+publishDate: "2017-06-05"
-heroImage: '/images/burkmoreland.com_.webp'
+heroImage: "/images/burkmoreland.com_.webp"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
 ---

 HubSpot is a powerful all-in-one marketing platform.
 However, if your company isn't taking advantage of all of the marketing tools it's platform offers and just want to cover your basics, you can save a whole lot of money by migrating to WordPress.
 Migrating a HubSpot COS hosted website to a self-hosted WordPress site consists of 4 basic steps.